abisop/nuttx-docs/en/implementation/device_drivers.md

     would be described in `nuttx/include/ioexpander/ioexpander.h`.
 It is an internal operating system interface and would never be available to application logic.

-    After receiving the I/O expander interface instance, the "lower half" discrete joystick interface would retain this internally as private data.
-Nothing in the system other than this "lower half" discrete joystick driver needs to know how the joystick is connected on board.
+    After receiving the I/O expander interface instance, the \"lower half\" discrete joystick interface would retain this internally as private data.
+Nothing in the system other than this \"lower half\" discrete joystick driver needs to know how the joystick is connected on board.

-4. After creating the "upper half" discrete joystick interface interface, the "lower half" discrete joystick interface would enable interrupts from the I/O expander device.
+4. After creating the \"upper half\" discrete joystick interface interface, the \"lower half\" discrete joystick interface would enable interrupts from the I/O expander device.

-5. When a key is pressed, the "lower half" discrete joystick driver would receive an interrupt from the I/O expander.
+5. When a key is pressed, the \"lower half\" discrete joystick driver would receive an interrupt from the I/O expander.
 It would then interact with the I/O driver to obtain the current discrete button depressions.
 The I/O expander driver would interact with I2C to obtain those button settings.
-Then the discrete joystick interface callback will be called, providing the discrete joystick "upper half" driver with the joystick input.
+Then the discrete joystick interface callback will be called, providing the discrete joystick \"upper half\" driver with the joystick input.

-6. The "upper half" discrete joystick character driver would then return the encoded joystick input to the application in response to a `read()` from application code.
+6. The \"upper half\" discrete joystick character driver would then return the encoded joystick input to the application in response to a `read()` from application code.